FUTURE SCHOOL FOR UKRAINE

 PROJECT VISION

-It will provide a ready-to-implement and free-to-use adaptive technical design for building new schools across the country.
-The availability of such a solution will save time and financial resources and will facilitate fundraising for the recovery of Ukraine’s school system.
+It will provide a ready-to-implement and free-to-use adaptive technical design for building new school hubs across the country.
+The availability of such solution will save time and financial resources for Ukraine’s school system recovery.

-A global architectural competition was held to obtain the best design idea chosen by the international jury.
-The ready to implement project design is expected to be developed by the winning team by Summer 2025.
+A global architectural competition was held in 2024 to obtain the best quality project.
+The winning project is now under development and is expected to be completed by the end of 2025.

 Lithuanian Fund for the Development Cooperation and Humanitarian Aid allocated €500,000 for the implementation of the project.